The Ireland to Island Tour is fast becoming the most popular tour Overland Ireland has to offer.

 Whizzing around the streets while learning about Galway’s culture, traditions, and medieval history is a great way to wrap up your adventure.

 In the late afternoon, you will transfer back to Dublin.
-And we will send you off with a whole host of recommendations of must-see sites and must-do activities if you’re staying in the Emerald Isle for a few more days.
+We will send you off with a whole host of recommendations of must-see sites and must-do activities if you’re staying in the Emerald Isle for a few more days.

-Our Zest tours venture to off-the-beaten-path locations.
-When combined with the size of our vehicles and the fact that we cannot guarantee that our accommodation partners have access features like ramps and elevators, our tours are not wheelchair accessible.
+Due to our tours’ off-the-beaten-path locations, the size of our vehicles, and the fact that we cannot guarantee that all accommodation partners have ramps/elevators, unfortunately, our tours are not wheelchair accessible.

 Please don’t hesitate to contact us if you have any questions about this tour or any others we operate.
 We may have already answered your question on our frequently asked questions page.